 No matter!
 I’m sure they’re home safe with Mittens.

-Ruthie, girl, no need to rest on formality!
+Ruthie, girl, don’t rest on formality!

 She ran though her favorite lines a couple of times and was starting to feel like her old self for the first time that day.